-It's a good bet that early in in your career, you will have created a spreadsheet within an organisation - perhaps even writing some functions to help automate some number crunching.
-Fast forward to 2019 and you might have started experimenting with other tools, such as Google Datastudio, building custom views to visualise your data and share with your team.
+Have you ever experimented with tools, such as Google Data studio, building custom views to visualise your data and share with your team.
 Good news!
-You may well have accidentially become a "citizen developer".
+You may well have accidentally become a "citizen developer"!

 Gartner defines a "citizen developer" as a user creating business applications for others using tools sanctioned or approved by IT departments.
 In other words, taking full advantage of all available tools to help solve business problems that have a shared value.